1024pix/matomo-scalingo-deploy/README.md

 There is two ways to upgrade your Matomo instance:
 - a) wait for the [original repository](https://my.scalingo.com/deploy?source=https://github.com/1024pix/matomo-scalingo-deploy) to upgrade the current version and rebase your fork on it
 - b) wait for matomo-buildpack to release a new version and change yourself the buidpack in `./buildpacks` file

+## Licensing

+This project is licensed under the [AGPL-3.0 license](https://choosealicense.com/licenses/agpl-3.0/) license.